All Episodes

 It's a rubber stamp here, what's going on.

-She's there as a as a sponge.
+She's there as a sponge.

 She is a rubber stamp for Barack Obama.

-Last Friday, the Portland, Oregon Police Department released audio portions of a police interview with that massage therapist, January 8, 2009, regarding an alleged unwanted sexual assault by the former vice president Al Gore.
+Last Friday, the Portland, Oregon Police Department released audio portions of a police interview with that massage therapist, January 8, 2009, regarding an alleged unwanted sexual assault by the former Vice President Al Gore.

 Here is a portion of the massage therapist's remarks.

-I squirmed to try and get out of his grasp, telling him to stop down several times, and I finally told him instead you're being a crazy sex poodle, hoping that he'd realize how weird he was being, yet he persisted.
+And I finally told him I said, you're being a crazed sex poodle, hoping that he'd realize how weird he was being, yet he persisted.

 He was much stronger than me.